umsundu/portable-command-line-version-of-7z/README.md

 ## Quick usage

-Extract contents, if password protected, a prompt to input password will be shown during extraction.
+Extract contents from cmd, if password protected, a prompt to input password will be shown during extraction.

 **Comamnd Example:**
 ```